krisdioles/ppr-wallet/README.md

-Certainly!
-Below is a sample GitHub `README.md` for a wallet application that provides an API to disburse the wallet balance.

----

 # Wallet Disbursement API

 Welcome to the **Wallet Disbursement API**.
 This application provides a simple API to disburse the balance from a user's wallet to an external bank account.